Tumiz/CodeLinkQt/README.md

 # CodeLinkQt
 A Simulink Like IDE for lua，based on QT.

-It is the way simulink chose.
+It is the way Simulink chose.

 It is used to process image with GUI showing data flow.

 It is encouraged to run script language on target machine instead of C++.
-Deep customized lua vm/Interpreter is essential.
+Customized lua vm/Interpreter is essential.

 The project is different from the project of CodeLink.
 The letter is a C++ IDE, like Visual Studio.
 What they have in common is allowing graphic programming.